Niko Noga

-Falaniko "Niko" Noga (born March 1, 1962) is a former football linebacker who played eight seasons in the National Football League.
+Falaniko Noga (born March 1, 1962) is an American former professional football linebacker who played eight seasons in the National Football League (NFL).

 Brothers Pete and Al played at the University of Hawai'i and later in the NFL.

 In popular culture

 Niko and his brother Pete were briefly mentioned in an episode of Jon Bois' YouTube series, Pretty Good.